jonnonz1/nz-statute-book/acts/public/1910/secret-commissions-act-1910.md

   (b) dismiss the charge.

 ### 13 Penalty on conviction
-Any person convicted of an offence against this Act is liable, if a corporation, to a fine not exceeding $2,000; and if any other person, to imprisonment for any period not exceeding 2 years or to a fine not exceeding $1,000.
+A person who commits an offence against this Act is liable to imprisonment for a term not exceeding 7 years.

 ### 14 Proceedings to be before District Court Judge only
 [Repealed]